entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

         pos: 13

-## Content Type Descriptor
+## Content Type

-For more details on the properties, refer to the Content Type documentation.
+For more details on the Content Type properties, refer to the [Content Type documentation](../../tutorials/cms/content-types-tutorial.md).

 **Content-type descriptor.yaml.**